azat-co/practicalnode/chapter10/chapter10.md

         files: {
 ```

-The first parameter is the destination and the second is `source`:
+The first parameter is the destination, and the second is `source`:

 ```js
           'source/<%= pkg.name %>.js': ['source/**/*.coffee']